MicrosoftDocs/Hololens/hololens/hololens-updates.md

 ##### Best practices for Restart

-If the device is left plugged in overnight, it will automatically restart after it has been staged with the download installed during the maintenance window (which is outside active hours).
+If the device is left plugged in overnight, it will automatically completely installing the update and restart during the [maintenance window](/windows/win32/taskschd/task-maintenence).
 Once the download has been installed and staged for a restart internet connectivity isn't a requirement.

 ##### Configurations for Restart